 - a.
-The event will be a twelve-team championship in each gender, with two pools of six teams playing a full round-robin within each pool.
+The event will be a twelve-team championship in each gender, with two pools of six teams playing a round-robin within each pool.
 The top three teams in each pool will qualify for a six-team page single elimination playoff.
 The final draw and schedule will be pre-approved by Curling Alberta. - b.
 Regional representation will be equally distributed between the two pools. - c.
 All round-robin games are 8 ends (no minimum # of ends) and are not timed. - d.
-Round robin game ties are decided by a full extra end or ends if required. - e.
+During RR, each player on each team will deliver a minimum of two LSD's.
+The 2 LSD's per player can be taken anytime during the round robin but not in the same game and must be one of each rotation.
+Based on the original team lineup, the four players must complete the minimum number of LSD deliveries.
+Refer to Competitors Guide for more information regarding Last Stone Draw. - e.
+Round robin game ties are decided by a full extra end or ends if required. - f.
 No Tie Breaker games will be played.
 Teams tied for a playoff position shall be ranked first by their head-to-head results and then by Draw Shot Challenge (DSC).
-Ties are not considered across pools and DSC must be used. (ie. A 3-2 record in Pool A is NOT tied with a 3-2 record in Pool B - DSC must be used) - f.
-Teams with a losing record are not eligible to recieve a playoff berth.
-If this results in fewer than six teams qualifying for the playoff round, additional team(s) may receive a bye into the semi-finals. - g.
-NO TICK RULE If, prior to the delivery of the sixth stone of an end, a delivered stone causes, either directly or indirectly, an opposition stone in the Free Guard Zone (FGZ) which is touching the centre line to be moved to an off-centre line position, the non-offending team has the option to:
+Ties are not considered across pools and DSC must be used. (ie. A 3-2 record in Pool A is NOT tied with a 3-2 record in Pool B - DSC must be used) - g.
+Should fewer than six teams qualify for the playoff round, additional team(s) will be granted a berth into the playoffs based on their win/loss record.

-- i.
+- h.
+NO TICK RULE If, prior to the delivery of the sixth stone of an end, a delivered stone causes, either directly or indirectly, an opposition stone in the Free Guard Zone (FGZ) which is touching the center line to be moved to an off-center line position, the non-offending team has the option to: - i.
 Remove the delivered stone from play, and replace all stones that were displaced to their position prior to the violation taking place; or - ii.
 Leave all stones where they came to rest - iii.
-If a stone is moved from the center line to an out of play position, then the FGZ rule applies - h.
-Pre-game practice procedures are identified in section 1(D)(4) of the Competitors Guide. - i.
+If a stone is moved from the center line to an out of play position, then the FGZ rule applies - i.
+Pre-game practice procedures are identified in section 1(D)(4) of the Competitors Guide. - j.
 Teams will draw for hammer (LSD), as per Competitors' Guide section 1(D)(5), immediately following their pre-game practice.
-Each player must deliver two (2) LSD's, one clockwise and one counterclockwise, during pool play. - j.
+Each player must deliver two (2) LSD's, during the round robin, one clockwise and one counterclockwise, during pool play. - k.
 Although teams are encouraged to wear matching uniforms, dress standards noted in section 2(A)(1) of the Competitors' Guide do not apply.
 Curling appropriate attire is expected.